PakyITA/phoenix-ai-trader/README.md

 ## Important

-Project Phoenix is paper trading only.
+Phoenix AI Trader is paper trading only.
 It does not execute real trades.